devanoneth/TokenChecks/README.md

 I added some basic tests to show how they can be used.
 Check them out in `test/` to see how to use these contracts efficently.

 I also added on an example of [geth's state override set](https://geth.ethereum.org/docs/rpc/ns-eth#3-object---state-override-set) inspiried by [libevm's tweet](https://twitter.com/libevm/status/1476791869585588224).
 These are the `flashSwap.ts` files in `test` and `scripts`.
+These need to be heavily modified to be useful in a production setting, but they serve as an example for now.

 ## Setup
  - `cp .env.example .env`